-When you're searching for things to buy for your pets-why not support unions and
+When you're searching for things to buy for your pets-why not support unions and buy trusted products that are union-made?

-Here's a brief list of pet products made by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM) and the United
+Here's a brief list of pet products made by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM) and the United Food and Commercial Workers (UFCW).